-Aviation Hull is like KASKO for your Porsche, sweet payments without any visible purpose.
+Aviation Hull is like Kasko for you Porsche, sweet payments without any visible purpose.
 That is, until something happens.
 Unlike with your earthly car, aviation accidents tend to have more serious consequences for the airplane.
 Hardly ever you just knock off a blinker or something like that, as could happen on the road.
-Also, repairs can’t be done by any village smith, it takes a more costly but trained and examined professional to put pieces back together.
+Also repairs can’t be done by any village smith, it takes a more costly but trained and examined professional to put pieces back together.
 All that comes with a price tag you don’t want to imagine without being properly insured.
 Some insurers might for example limit compensations to different parts of craft in various ways.
-It is therefore a good idea to have us to see that you get a hassle-free policy with state-of-the-art pricing and other qualities.
+It is therefore a good idea to have us to see that you get a hassle-free policy with state of the art pricing and other qualities.

 Whenever you serve other people, you end up having a liability concerning the people and their belongings affected by your services.
 Common law, common practice and of course, common sense.
 In aviation, the liabilities are clearly defined by international rules, which are in force in all of the civilized world.
 That makes things more simple.
 The complicity comes from the know how of each insurance company to apply the rules to each individual case and their ability to handle such cases in general.
 Again, can’t recommend easier solution than having us to help you sort this out.
 Just for the sake of main principles, we list out the most common forms of liabilities you might have if practicing aviation, either as a hobby or as a profession.

-Statutory Passengers Legal Liability: Another compulsory insurance to cover liabilities arising from accepting passengers onboard your aircraft.
-This is supposed to cover any injuries to passengers and damages to their accompanying baggage, including also other bad incidents even to passengers' clothes.
+Statutory Passengers Legal Liability: Another compulsory insurance to cover liabilities arising from accepting passengers omboard your aircraft.
+This is supposed to cover any injuries to passengers and damages to their accompanying baggage, including also other bad incidents even to passengers clothes.

 Aircrafts are not fully safe even when they don’t fly.
 Even huge buildings get damage time to time, for various reasons.
 Smaller aircraft can be packed into the shelter of sturdy buildings, but bigger ones relatively often stay outside waiting for the season to start.
 Other than aircraft risks are mostly related to ground operations supporting the aviation activity.
 Professional aviation naturally has more functions and also liabilities on the ground.
 As examples, some sources of hazards can be listed as follows: Hangars, stevedores, airports or air traffic control.